rakibulhaque9954/sentiment-analysis-imdb/README.md

-# sentiment-analysis-imdb
+# IMDB Dataset Sentiment Analysis
- Using Neural nets and other kinds of architectures to perform sentiment analysis on imdb dataset.
+ Using various kinds of Neural Net architectures to perform sentiment analysis on imdb dataset.
 - All Models from scratch(SimpleRNN, LSTM, GRU and 1D CNN).
 - Leveraging pre trained model - Word2Vec.
 - Transformers using the encoder.